useblocks/sphinx-needs/README.rst

 =================

 * references to needs, like :ref:need-ID123
-* need_updates, to update tags and status of a need on any other pages
+* need_updates, to update tags and status of a need on any other page